sudeeprp/rapa-home/automation-whats-next.md

 - [Limits of AI in graphic design](https://nicolesteffen.com/2023/05/28/the-limits-of-artificial-intelligence-in-graphic-design-why-ai-cannot-be-truly-creative-yet/) lists divergent thinking (deviating from established ways), intuition (coming from personal experience), aesthetic sense and emotions as uniquely human skills.
 - [6 Critical Human Skills](https://www.linkedin.com/business/talent/blog/learning-and-development/human-skills-age-of-ai) lists critical thinking and empathy, also mentioning that they are undervalued.
 Part of those 'soft' skills are mindful dialogue, interpersonal-communication, relationship-building
-- [LLMs enhancing decision-making](https://aurotekcorp.com/large-language-models-enhances-decision-making/) talks about turning data into actionable insights can bring in data-driven recommendations.
-[LLMs in organizations](https://www.forbes.com/sites/jeannemeister/2025/02/15/the-rise-of-the-hybrid-workforce-humans-and-ai-working-together/) gives it a more concrete shape.

 ### What's the use of being human